ResetXPDR/MSFS_AutoFPS/README.md

         - Night÷2 - enabled
         - VFR or IFR flight type - user selectable
         - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
+        - Alt TLOD Top - internally calculated to achieve a maximum recommended descent rate of 1350 fpm for VFR and 2000 fpm for IFR.
         - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
         - VRAM+ - enabled,
           - Only functional if GPU-Z is running.